2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 • 3.5-in Driver Information Center

-• 7-in Chevrolet Infotainment 3 touch-screen infotainment
+• 7-in GMC Infotainment touchscreen infotainment

 Available Max Recline Seats Not Available